KittyCatCode/FTPCG/README.md

 # FTPCG
-Fast Two-Part Composite Generator v1.0, by TRESGATOS Software Development.
+Fast Two-Part Composite Generator v1.0, by ungato.

 # How do I use it?
 First, compile the two programs.